Remote, Online, and DIY Wills: Your Guide to Making a Will from Home

 A clearly written Will also helps eliminate disputes in your family – a more common problem than you might think.

-Our first priority during the Covid-19 outbreak has been to ensure that we continue to provide first class support to our clients.
-We are able to hold your initial consultation over telephone, Skype, or facetime, and can advise you around any concerns you may have about making a Will while in self-isolation.
+If you would like to know more about our Will service we are able to hold your initial consultation over telephone, Skype, or facetime, and can advise you around any concerns you may have about making a Will while in self-isolation.